 Each Woodee presentation box is handmade by heritage roofer and wood turner Seamus Hayes in his workshop in Madley.
 More used to shingling, slating and stone tiling roofs, Seamus’ craftsmanship extends to making every Woodee Box.

 Each Woodee and fire iron is finished in Herefordshire beeswax made by Seggin Bees.
-Nick and Louise have 16 colonies of bees making honey and wax near Leominster in Herefordshire.
+Seggin Bees started life as a hobby between partners Louise Sheppard and Nick Hall keeping two colonies of bees and selling honey from the door.
+Seggin Bees has 16 colonies of bees making honey and wax near Leominster in Herefordshire.
 Louise also makes the beeswax candles in our storm lanterns.